vhub-team/native-db/functions/0x52F734CEBE20DFBA.md

 # TASK::GET_PATROL_TASK_INFO

 ## Summary
-Will get info from peds patrol task about the route.
-More info
+Will get info from peds patrol task about the route

 ## Parameters
 * **PED_INDEX** ped